 Zines are cheaply produced self-published magazines with a small print run, often with a subcultural/political theme or intention.
 They are a popular means of disseminating personal views on topics as broad as fiction, politics, arts, feminism, social issues and sex.
 Their popularity has grown during recent years, seen as an alternative means of publishing in the digital age.
 The library started collecting these in 2016 so our collection is still small, but growing!

-The library also holds a number of rare titles available for viewing:
+The library holds a number of rare titles available for viewing for example:

 A copy of Gazette du Bon Ton - French fashion magazine published 1912-1925